How to get to Ubud?

 Ubud is the cultural capital of Bali.
-Located some 35 km from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional art and crafts.
+Located about 35 km from the beaches of Kuta and Seminyak, it has a fascinating mix of nature, historic temples, and traditional art and crafts.

 Ubud is home to the iconic Tegallalang Rice Terraces, a sacred monkey forest, and the impressive Goa Gajah ancient caves.
 Also, a must-visit is the Art Market and at least one of its famous yoga retreats.

 The town is also the perfect base to explore nearby attractions like the Tegenungan Waterfalls, Gunung Kawi, Sidemen and Ulun Danu Temple.
 A sunrise hike at Mt.
-Batur is an easy half-day trip from Ubud, or if you prefer more adrenaline-fueled action, white water rafting is just a few minutes from the town centre.
+Batur is an easy half-day trip from Ubud.
+And if you prefer more adrenaline-fueled action, white water rafting is just a few minutes from the town centre.

-Despite the laid-back vibe, Ubud is a very cosmopolitan town, with a large digital nomad scene.
+Despite the laid-back vibe, Ubud is a very cosmopolitan town with a large digital nomad scene.
 The town’s famed art heritage dates back to the early 20th century, and it is arguably the most famous traditional arts hub in Southeast Asia.
-There are literally hundreds of art museums and galleries.
+There are literally hundreds of art museums and galleries in this town.

 Depending on where you are coming from, you can take a minibus, taxi, or private car to reach Ubud.
 Read on for a more detailed guide.